larajmorningstar/notion_clone/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-Project Title: Notion Clone

-Description:
-Embark on a journey of collaborative productivity with this Notion clone, meticulously crafted using React, JavaScript, Tailwind CSS, and Next.js 13.
-This dynamic application seamlessly integrates Convex for state management, Clerk for authentication, and Edgestore for efficient data storage via an API.
-Immerse yourself in rich-text editing, hierarchical organization, task management, and real-time collaboration—all presented through an intuitive UI.
-Elevate your productivity with this Notion-inspired project, where cutting-edge technologies converge, and Edgestore powers the API for a robust experience.

-Key Features:

-Rich-text editing
-Hierarchical organization
-Task management
-Real-time collaboration
-Convex for state management
-Clerk for authentication
-Edgestore API for data storage
-Technologies Used:

-Frontend: React, JavaScript, Tailwind CSS, Next.js 13 State Management: Convex
-Authentication: Clerk
-Database: Edgestore
-API: Edgestore
 How to Use:

 Clone the repository.